nnikolaou/VesselDetection/README.md

 In the current version, calibration / threshold shifting do not provide tangible benefits.
 Calibration with the proper Scikit-learn function requires that the model be trained using a Scikit-learn wrapper for Keras (i.e. training option 2).

 All visualizations can be performed with loaded models trained on the same dataset.
+Currently no saved models are in the project's GitHub page due to size limitations but you can easily store/load them in your local copy.